Minimal d-Band Model for the Optical Susceptibility of Non-Centrosymmetric Monolayer Transition Metal Dichalcogenides: Optical susceptibility in the single particle approximation

 \section{Optical susceptibility in the single particle approximation}

-We will work in the single-particle approximation and with an electromagnetic field with no spatial dependence, described by the vector potential $\bm{A}(t)=\bm{A}(\w) e^{-\ci\omega t}+cc$.
+We will work in the single-particle approximation and with an electromagnetic field with no spatial dependence (long wavelength approximation), described by the vector potential $\bm{A}(t)=\bm{A}(\w) e^{-\ci\omega t}+cc$.
 Although not explicitly written, $\w$ is to be understood as a complex frequency $\w+\ci\eta$, with $\eta$ a small positive quantity that guarantees that the vector potential $\bm{A}(t)$ vanishes at a remote past ($t\rightarrow-\infty$).
-The underlying monolayer TMDC under study is described by the static Hamiltonian $H_0=\bm{p}^2/2m+V(\bm{r})$ [$V(\bm{r})$ is the self-consistent potential with the spatial symmetry of the crystal] with eigenvalues and Bloch eigenvectors satisfying $H_0\psi_{n\bm{k}}=\e_n(\bm{k})\psi_{n\bm{k}}$, and that will be constructed using DFT with the SIESTA implementation.
-In the dipole approximation, the time-dependent Hamiltonian of the material coupled to the optical field, $H(t)$, can be obtained using the Peierls substitution and keeping only terms linear in the vector potential $\bm{A}(t)$:
+The underlying monolayer TMDC is described by the static Hamiltonian $H_0=\bm{p}^2/2m+V(\bm{r})$ [$\bm{p}$ is the single particle momentum operator, $V(\bm{r})$ is the self-consistent ionic potential with the spatial symmetry of the crystal, and $m$ is the electron mass] with eigenvalues and Bloch eigenvectors satisfying $H_0\psi_{n\bm{k}}=\e_n(\bm{k})\psi_{n\bm{k}}$.
+In the dipole approximation, the time-dependent Hamiltonian $H(t)$ of the material coupled to the optical field is obtained using the Peierls substitution and keeping only terms linear in the vector potential $\bm{A}(t)$:

-with $H_1(t)=(e/m)\bm{A}(t)\bigdot\bm{p}$ ($-e$ is the electron charge).
-The theory of the linear and nonlinear optical susceptibilities is abundant~\cite{Cabellos2009,Ghahramani1991,Sipe1993, Moss1986}, so in what follows we will summarize the main concepts and equations.
+where $H_1(t)=(e/m)\bm{A}(t)\bigdot\bm{p}$ is the coupling with the optical field and $-e$ is the electron charge.
+The theory of the linear and nonlinear optical susceptibilities is abundant~\cite{Cabellos2009,Ghahramani1991,Sipe1993, Moss1986}, so in what follows we will summarize the main concepts and equations only.